cmagallon1/Reports/README.md

 effort and dedication.
 They think that the effort is essential and don't hesitate taking new challenges because they believe that doing hard and new things is gonna help to learn a lot

+## Mindsets in many fields
+The book tell us about several experiments done by the author in which she described how this two mindsets react to different fields like love, business, sports, etc. In each field the author describe true examples about the reactions of both personalities.
+Also the author gave us examples of other situations like labels, stereotypes, depression, shynes.
+People with fixed mindset tend to succumb, in case of stereotypes and labels, to comments done by others and lead to a feeling of not belong where they are and thinking that they're bad in what they do, even when they receive feedback they're agresive, because they're always looking for a way to prove his intelligence